rlindmark/goforge/README.md

 Project selected to get a feeling for golang.

-Target usage of this code is for use as a local puppetforge where all modules are locally cached.
+Target usage is as a local puppetforge where all modules are locally cached.

 ## Usage